MaterializeInc/materialize/doc/developer/design/20240625_subsource_deprecation_blue_green_sources.md

    reference, and each *source_export* to have its own projection of the upstream data

-5. Update the storage controller to use both *subsources* and *read-only tables* as *source_exports* for existing multi-output sources (postgres & mysql)
+5. Update the storage controller to use both *subsources* and *read-only tables* as *source_exports* for existing multi-output sources (postgres & mysql).

 6. Update the source rendering operators to handle the new structures and allow outputting the same upstream table to more than one souce export.

-7. Migrate existing sources to the new source model (make all sources 'multi-output' sources):
+7. Migrate existing sources to the new source model (make all sources 'multi-output' sources) and preserve the original names tied to each collection such that downstream object references don't need to change.
-   - For existing sources where the primary relation has the data (e.g. Kafka sources):
-     - Create a read-only table for the current primary relation called `<source>`
-     - Rename the source itself `<source>_progress` and drop the existing `<source>_progress` object
-   - For existing multi-output sources (e.g. Postgres & MySQL sources):
-     - Convert subsources to read-only tables with the same name
-     - Rename the source itself `<source>_progress` and drop the existing `<source>_progress` object

-8. Remove subsource purification logic from `purify_create_source`, subsource statement parsing, and related planning code
+8. Remove subsource purification logic from `purify_create_source`, subsource statement parsing, and related planning code.

 ### Core Implementation Details